-[De-can't-ing is part of my desire to "prioritise me" during the month of February.]
+[De-can’t-ing is part of my desire to “prioritise me” during February.]

 I can’t.
 You can’t.
 We can’t.
 But why can’t I, you, we?
 Maybe it’s not because of the impossible, but rather because there’s so much power in the word “can’t”.
 And that’s why I’m working to de-can’t my life.

 I’ve been told I “can’t” for as long as I remember.
-Sometimes in an effort to keep me safe (“No, you can’t have a flame-thrower.”); sometimes in an effort to keep me down (“You can’t read that; you’re dyslexic.”); and sometimes because the law (as it pertains to me today) won’t allow it (“You can’t vote in the independence referendum.”).
+Sometimes to keep me safe. (“No, you can’t have a flame-thrower.”)
+Sometimes to keep me down. (“You can’t read that; you’re dyslexic.”).
+And sometimes because the law (as it pertains to me today) won’t allow it. (“You can’t vote in the independence referendum.”)

 And, in fact, there have been times when being told I “can’t” do something has been the motivation I needed to do something and do it well.
 From running to education to travelling the world and even finding someone crazy enough to marry me!

 Of course, it’s not just others who tell us that we “can’t” do something – we often say it to ourselves.
 For me, it’s I “can’t” run today because I’m too busy.
 I “can’t” go out to dinner alone because people will stare.
 I “can’t” make myself a dress because I’m a rubbish seamstress.
 I “can’t” swim.
 I “can’t” have children.
 I “can’t” do a million little things.

 OK, but what is “can’t”?
 Well, it’s kind of like the sediments that float around in a bottle of wine – drinking it in might not kill you, but it certainly will destroy your ability to fully enjoy life!

 To that, my silly little analogy!

 To decant is to get rid of sediments that may have formed in a bottle of wine, which can give a bitter taste or a gritty texture, as well as to aerate the wine so that the aromas and flavours are more vibrant.